Biblical Theology

 Listen to this article

-Context: The book of Judges describes a period of time in Israel’s history when they were ruled by judges who delivered them from oppression and led them in times of peace.
-Judges 14 records the account of Samson, one of the judges of Israel.
-Samson was known for his exceptional physical strength, but he also had a weakness for women.
-In this particular verse, Samson’s first encounter with his Philistine wife takes place.
+Context: The book of Judges describes a period in Israel’s history when the nation was ruled by judges who delivered them from oppression and led them in times of peace.
+Judges 14 records the account of Samson, one of those judges, who was known for his exceptional physical strength but also for his weakness for women.
+Samson’s first encounter with his Philistine wife occurred earlier, in Judges 14:1‑2, when he saw her in Timnath and decided to marry her, despite his parents’ warning not to marry outside his own people (Judges 14:3).

-The Feast and the Riddle: Samson attended a seven-day wedding feast organised by the Philistines, a people group with whom the Israelites often had conflicts.
-During this feast, Samson presented a riddle to the Philistine guests.
-The riddle challenged them to solve it within the duration of the feast, and Samson offered a reward of thirty linen garments and thirty changes of clothes to those who could unravel the riddle (Judges 14:12-13).
+The Feast and the Riddle: Samson attended a seven‑day wedding feast organized by the Philistines, a people with whom the Israelites often conflicted.
+During the feast he presented a riddle to the Philistine guests, challenging them to solve it within the feast’s duration.
+He promised a reward of thirty linen garments and thirty changes of clothes to anyone who could unravel the riddle (Judges 14:12‑13).

-The Woman’s Manipulation: Samson’s wife was a Philistine, and she was approached by her people to find out the answer to the riddle and inform them.
-The woman used her influence over Samson to coax him into revealing the answer.
-She wept and pleaded with him for seven days, which eventually wore him down, leading him to disclose the secret (Judges 14:16-17).
+The Woman’s Manipulation: Samson’s wife, a Philistine, was approached by her people to discover the answer and report it to them.
+She used her influence over Samson, weeping and pleading with him for seven days.
+Her persistent sorrow eventually wore him down, and on the seventh day he disclosed the secret because “she lay sore upon him” (Judges 14:16‑17).

 Share this: